zoxpx/pxdocs/content/reference/release-notes/portworx.md

 ### Key Fixes

-* PWX-7304 - PX keeps restarting if journal device made read-only
+* PWX-7304 - Portworx keeps restarting if journal device made read-only
-* PWX-7348 - PX keeps restarting, VM reboot after journal device made “offline”
+* PWX-7348 - Portworx keeps restarting, VM reboot after journal device made “offline”
 * PWX-7453 - cloudsnap cleanup didn't complete properly in cases where errors were encountered when transmitting the diffs
 * PWX-7481 - Shared volume mounts fail when clients connections abruptly lost and not cleaned up properly
 * PWX-7600 - Volume mount status might be incorrectly displayed when the node where the volume is attached hits a storage full condition and replicas on that node are moved to a new node